 Biogen employs experienced, qualified tax professionals who work closely with other Finance, Legal and HR teams.
 In order to be compliant we seek advice and guidance from various experienced external advisors, including accounting firms and law firms in various jurisdictions on complex matters.
 We also maintain communication and hold periodic meetings with external advisors to be proactive in an effort to continue to remain compliant in light of changes in tax laws and regulations.

-Our internal tax governance structure is to have local country finance teams report quarterly or ad hoc as needed to the global tax team lead by the Senior Vice President (SVP), Tax and Corporate Finance located in the U.S. The SVP reports to Biogen’s Chief Financial Officer.
-The SVP and CFO communicate tax compliance, risk and related matters to the Biogen Board of Director Finance and Audit Committee as well as our independent auditors at least quarterly.
+Our internal tax governance structure is to have local country finance teams report quarterly or ad hoc as needed to the global tax team led by the chief tax executive who reports to Biogen’s Chief Financial Officer.
+The chief tax executive and CFO communicate tax compliance, risk and related matters to the Finance and Audit Committee of Biogen’s Board of Directors as well as our independent auditors at least quarterly.

 We also abide by Biogen’s stringent internal controls.
 Tax-related controls are reviewed and assessed on a regular basis and require certain processes and documentation of review and approval.
 Financial internal controls including tax controls are also updated periodically to mitigate risk.